 How to: Install front and rear dashcam for Ford Explorer Platinum

-Another must have for an automobile is a dashcam.
-It will protect me from false insurance claims and capture any entertaining footage for my future cross country road trip.
-My preference for in-car dash cams is a camera with concealed wiring.
-For this blog, I’ll demonstrate how I installed the dash cam in 2017 Ford Explorer Platinum with minimum wires visible.
-I will divide this journal into two parts, installing the front camera and then installing the rear camera.
+A must-have accessory for any automobile is a dashcam, which can protect you from false insurance claims and capture entertaining footage for future cross-country road trips.
+My preferred choice for in-car dash cams involves concealed wiring to maintain a clean appearance.
+In this blog post, I’ll demonstrate how to install a dashcam in a 2017 Ford Explorer Platinum with minimal visible wiring.
+This tutorial will be divided into two parts: installing the front camera and the rear camera.

 What I’ll be using: